-If you are going through a divorce and you or your spouse have retirement accounts, the processes for splitting the retirement accounts will vary depending on what type of retirement accounts are involved, for example, if you have a life insurance policy with your spouse.
+If you are going through a divorce and you or your spouse have retirement accounts, the processes for splitting the retirement accounts will vary depending on what type of retirement accounts are involved.
+For example, if you have a life insurance policy with your spouse, then it will need to be split.
+If you have been funding a cash value life insurance policy, you will have been building the cash value and can draw on it in your retirement years (as per this article here).
+This is under the proviso that your policy allows you to withdraw lump sums in your retirement, of course.
 It is important to make sure you get everything that is yours as there will be plenty to pay for in retirement such as a care home like those found at Immanual.com.

 401(k) & 403(b) Plan